 What it is and why it is one of the most important contributing factors to gardening success.

 If you’ve ever looked into gardening or if you’re already into gardening and you keep up on gardening literature, I’m sure you’ve heard volumes of discussion with respect to organic matter.
 It seems like you can never escape the topic: organic matter this, organic matter that.
 Well, there’s actually good reason for that.
 Having lots of organic matter in your garden soil is one of the greatest keys to gardening success.
 What’s less often said or talked about is why.
 Why is organic matter so good for your garden?
-Or what is it about organic matter that makes it such an asset to the garden.
+What is it about organic matter that makes it such an asset to the garden.

 I love exploring the answers to why questions.
 I love to know why things work the way they do, particularly as it pertains to gardening.
-In this article I aim to explain why organic matter is soooooo beneficial.
+In this article I aim to explain why organic matter is so beneficial.

 To start out, I’m going to briefly talk about soil, soil particles, and the different types of physical and chemical properties that result from the various combinations of soil particles.
 This will provide us with the necessary background to best understand why organic matter is such a champ in the garden.